Migration from 1950s

 The first significant wave of migrants from the Pacific Islands began in the late 1950s.
 As the New Zealand manufacturing sector expanded, employers turned to the Pacific for unskilled and semi-skilled workers.
 Migrants from the Cook Islands, Niue and Tokelau arrived as New Zealand citizens.
 Technically Samoans and Tongans required approval to live and work in New Zealand.
 However, the government overlooked this requirement during the 1960s.

-The economic impact of the oil crisis in 1973 and growing unemployment provoked a backlash against these new arrivals.
+The economic impact of the 1973 oil crisis and growing unemployment provoked a backlash against these new arrivals.
 Populist opinion regarded them as taking the jobs of New Zealanders.
 Pacific Islanders were blamed for the deterioration of inner-city suburbs, and for law and order problems.
 Under the 1972–75 Labour government, police and immigration officials sought to identify and deport those who had overstayed their work permits.
 Raids on the homes of alleged overstayers – usually at dawn, to catch people before they woke – began in 1974.

 Antagonism towards Pacific peoples continued into the 1980s.
-In 1986, 86% of those prosecuted for overstaying were Pacific people, although only a third of all overstayers were from the Pacific – the majority were from Europe and North America.
+In 1986, 86% of those prosecuted for overstaying were Pacific people, although only a third of all overstayers were from the Pacific – the majority were from Europe or North America.

 Not an underclass